 Tele-optometry provides patients with new options for digital eye exams.
 These eye exams are similar to in-office appointments.
 They aren’t a replacement for a comprehensive eye exam but may be convenient for some people.

 Tele-optometry can be performed from the comfort of your home via cell phone, tablet, or computer.
 During a tele-optometry eye exam, your eye doctor will perform three steps:

 Your optometrist will ask a series of questions to collect your information.
 These may include questions about:

 - Family history

 - Medical history

-2. Perform Eye Exam
+2. Performing an Eye Exam

 A tele-optometry exam is more limited than what you can expect when you visit an eye doctor’s office.
 A virtual eye exam may include:

 - Visual prescreening.
-This includes autorefraction to determine your current eyeglass prescription, photos of the front and back of your eye, and a glaucoma test
+This includes autorefraction to determine your current eyeglass prescription, photos of the front and back of your eye and a glaucoma test

 - Refraction test.
 The optometrist uses a phoropter while talking to you via remote conferencing to see which lenses provide clearer vision